ccheshirecat/volant/docs/guides/plugins.md

 }
 ```

-The engine never interprets plugin-specific payloads; it simply proxies requests to the agent inside the microVM.
-Plugin repositories own the runtime implementation, action handlers, and any higher-level workflows.
+The engine never interprets plugin-specific payloads; it launches the declared workload and lets clients discover capabilities through the manifest (e.g., via the OpenAPI spec).
+If a plugin wants to publish convenience “actions”, it can, but they are optional.

 ---

 ## Plugin lifecycle

 1. **Install** — `volar plugins install --manifest ...` registers the manifest, validates it against the schema, persists it, and adds it to the in-memory registry.
-2. **Enable** — only enabled manifests can service actions.
+2. **Enable** — only enabled manifests can be targeted when creating VMs.
 (New installs default to enabled.)
-3. **Launch** — when creating a VM, provide `--plugin=<name>` (runtime is inferred from the manifest).
-The orchestrator encodes the manifest payload and injects it into the VM kernel cmdline alongside runtime identifiers.
+3. **Launch** — when creating a VM, provide `--plugin=<name>`; the orchestrator encodes the manifest payload and injects it via kernel cmdline.
-4. **Action routing** — API requests to `/api/v1/plugins/{plugin}/actions/{action}` resolve to the manifest-defined path inside the agent.
-CLI helpers wrap popular actions (navigate, screenshot, scrape, exec, GraphQL) using the same proxy.
+4. **Interaction** — clients consult the manifest (and its published OpenAPI schema, if present) to call the workload directly.
+Legacy `/actions` proxies remain for backwards compatibility but are no longer required.

 ---